The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 By 2010

-Pasta salads enter a new course category served and eaten as appetizers.
-They’re popular as main dishes, or side dishes for lunches, suppers, or picnics.
+Pasta salads enter a new course category, served and eaten as appetizers.
+They’re popular as main or side dishes for lunches, suppers, or picnics.

-America’s favorite pasta is still an affordable convenience food hitting the shelves of groceries and gourmet markets in many shapes and varieties.
-Pasta is readily available online and at local grocery stores; in fresh or dried options, packages, and box kits for making it with or without a whole slew of added ingredients.
+America’s favorite pasta is still an affordable convenience food, hitting the shelves of groceries and gourmet markets in many shapes and varieties.
+You’ll find it readily available online and at local grocery stores.
+You can buy it in fresh or dried options, packages, and box kits for making with or without a slew of added ingredients.

 Perfect as a take-along for picnics and potluck dinners...